Logging Off to Renew—A Leadership Lesson from Germany

 Resilience Is Not Grit.
 It’s Energy Renewal.

-In 9 Leader Touchstones, I attempt to redefine resilience—to take the dictionary definition beyond simply the ability to overcome adversity, but rather, as the ability to renew and sustain energy.
-Specifically: “Resilience is your capacity to overcome adversity through the systematic renewal of the body's four energy wellsprings—physical, mental, emotional, and spiritual” (9 Leader Touchstones).
+In 9 Leader Touchstones, I attempt to redefine resilience, going beyond the simple dictionary definition“the ability to overcome adversity.”
+The dictionary definition is a slippery slope for leaders.
+It leaves us pushing to overcome the adversity inherent in every leadership role, but most of the time, at a significant personal cost.
+Instead, I challenge leaders to look at resilience through the lens of energy renewal.
+Specifically, “Resilience is your capacity to overcome adversity through the systematic renewal of the body's four energy wellsprings—physical, mental, emotional, and spiritual” (9 Leader Touchstones).

 Most leaders are intimately familiar with adversity.
 We know what it means to push through, show up, and survive.
 What we rarely make space for is the kind of deep replenishment that actually builds our capacity to lead well over time, not just in moments of crisis.
 This trip to Germany, and the choices we made along the way, became a living example of what it looks like to renew all four energy wellsprings.
 Here’s how.